elec327/elec327.github.io/midterm_project/index.md

   Additionally, a small bonus will be given for each of your peer's Simon games you evaluate.

-  4. To facilitate peer grading, the code will be due **March 27, 2023**.

-  **Rubric:** (10 pts each (mvp is 30 pts, code is 20 pts), 130 total)
-  1. MVP (minimally viable product): Does it actually run properly off of a battery and (occasionally) perform in a Simon-esque way?
-(30 pts)
+  4. We will grade in class on **March 26, 2025**.

+ #### Rubric: (10 pts each, 150 total)
+  1. Power-on animation: When powered on, does the game display an animation that involves changing patterns of the lights?
+  2. Power-on animation: Does the power on animation also include changing sounds?
+  3. Power-on animation: Does the power-on animation transition to game play when a button is pressed?
+  4. Random-Gameplay: Is the first element displayed random, including between power cycles?
+  5. Gameplay-ButtonFeedback: When a button is pressed during play, does the **light** asssociated with that button track the button press, i.e., turn on when it is depressed and turn off when it is released?
-  2. Gameplay-ButtonFeedback (when a button is pressed during play, does the light and sound asssociated with that button track the button press, i.e., start when it is depressed and stop when it is released?)
+  6. Gameplay-ButtonFeedback: When a button is pressed during play, does the **sound** asssociated with that button track the button press, i.e., turn on when it is depressed and turn off when it is released?
-  3. Gameplay-Timeout (does it game over after a while if no button is pressed?)
+  7. Gameplay-Timeout: Does the game transition to a "loss" state if no button is pressed within some period during the response?
-  4. Gameplay-MisplayingError (does it game over if the wrong button is pressed?)
+  8. Gameplay-MisplayingError: Does the game transition to a "loss" state if a wrong button is pressed during a response?
-  5. Gameplay-Win (does it do something special when the player wins?)
-  6. Gameplay-Random (does it play a different sequence each time, including after power cycles?)
-  7. Style-Animations (are there mustic/light animations for start/win and lose/game-over?)
-  8. Style-SoundLight (do lights and sounds work well together and convey information?)
+  9. Gameplay-Win Animation: If the player wins (correctly responds to a sequence of length 5), does the game display an animated sequence of **lights**?
+(This can be the same as the power on sequence but must be different than the gameplay-lose animation.)
+  10. Gameplay-Win Animation: Does the win animation also include **sounds**?
+  11. Gameplay-Lose Animation: If the player loses (times out or responds incorrectly), does the game display an animated sequence of **lights**?
+(This can be the same as the power on sequence but must be different than the gameplay-win animation.)
+  12. Gameplay-Lose Animation: Does the lose animation also include **sounds**?
-  9. Is it easy to change the length of a sequence required to win?
+  13. Can the length of a sequence required to win be changed by changing no more than one line of code?
-  10. Well-commented, logical code architecture (does the architecture make sense? are there good comments?, functions (libraries?) used intelligently?) - 20 pts
+  14. Well-commented, logical code architecture (does the architecture make sense? are there good comments?, functions (libraries?) used intelligently?) - 20 pts

 </div>

+### Background

 The game ["Simon"](https://en.wikipedia.org/wiki/Simon_(game)) is a classic toy which tests the working memory of the player.
 For the final project, you will create a small,